mol-evol/gcua/manual.md

 This menu allows graphical exploration of the results obtained from the Analysis menu.
 Requires the relevant analyses to have been run.
 Uses Plotly for interactive HTML outputs.

 * **1. Create multivariate analysis plot:** Generates a scatter plot of genes based on their coordinates from CA or PCA (usually Axis 1 vs Axis 2).
+    * *For Correspondence Analysis (CA):* Creates a biplot showing both genes AND codons/amino acids in the same coordinate space:
+        * Blue circles: Main cluster of genes
+        * Red circles: Outlier genes
+        * Green diamonds: Codons (for RSCU analysis) or Amino acids (for AA analysis) with labels
+        * This biplot visualization allows you to see which codons/amino acids are associated with different gene clusters and which drive the separation along each axis
+        * Labels can be toggled on/off by clicking "Codons" or "Amino acids" in the legend for cleaner visualization
+    * *For PCA:* Shows only genes (loadings have different interpretation in PCA)
     * *Interpretation:* Clusters of genes may indicate shared usage patterns.
 The spread along axes can reveal major sources of variation (e.g., GC bias, expression level).
 Hovering over points shows gene IDs.
 Buttons allow switching to view other axis combinations (e.g., Axis 1 vs Axis 3).
 Outliers (genes far from the main cluster) are highlighted in red.
     * *Requires:* Multivariate analysis (Analysis Menu Option 5) must be run first.
 * **2. Create GC content vs GC3 plot:** Plots GC content at the 3rd codon position (GC3%) against the overall GC content (GC%) for each gene.